AdobeDocs/workfront.en/help/classic/administration-and-setup/set-up-workfront/organizational-setup/deactivate-job-roles.md

 * The Add assignment to Kanban board dialog box in a project
 * The Job&nbsp;Role field of a plan or an initiative when someone is using the Adobe Workfront Scenario Planner.

-  This is available only in the new Adobe Workfront experience and requires an additional license.
-For information about the Workfront Scenario Planner, see [The Adobe Workfront Scenario Planner overview](../../../scenario-planner/scenario-planner-overview.md).
+  The Scenario Planner is available only in the new Adobe Workfront experience and requires an additional license.
+For information about the Workfront Scenario Planner, see [The Scenario Planner overview](../../../scenario-planner/scenario-planner-overview.md).

 >[!TIP]
 >